Rubusch/ansible__raspberry/README.md

 - Configure the `rpi-conf.yml` to select which "roles" (modules) shall be added

 In case also configure
-- The files in `./ansible/mod-xilinxsrv/files/` according to the setup, e.g. download and place xilinx lab edition in downloads (symlinked)
-- Set a symlink in `./ansible/mod-xilinxsrv/files/downloads` to `../../../downloads` (where the xilnx lab edition needs to be placed)
-- The file `./ansible/mod-xilinxsrv/tasks/main.yml`, uncomment the section of the specific `hw_server` edition and provide xilinx.tar.xz file in downloads
 - The files in `./ansible/mod-labgrid/files/` according to the setup, i.e. hostname, `labgrid-coordinator` IP, CTRL IP, etc. (symlinked)

-double-check, execute the following to find places to adjust to the current setup (ip and hostname)
+double-check, execute the following to find places to adjust to the current setup (ip and hostname), e.g.
 ```
 $ grep '10\.1\.10' -HIirn ./ansible
 $ grep 'unit0' -HIirn ./ansible